neil3d/50YearsOfRayTracing/1968.Appel/README.md

 ## 原文摘要

 1. Determine the range of coordinates of the projection of the vertex points.
-2. Within this range generate a roster of spots ( $P_ip$ ) in the picture plane, reproject these spots one at a time to the eye of the observer and generate the equation of the line of sight to that spot.
+2. Within this range generate a roster of spots ( $P_{ip}$ ) in the picture plane, reproject these spots one at a time to the eye of the observer and generate the equation of the line of sight to that spot.
 3. Determine the first plane the line of sight to a particular spot pierces.
 Locate the piercing point ( $P_i$) in space.
-Ignore the spots that do not correspond to points in the scene ( $P_np$ ).
+Ignore the spots that do not correspond to points in the scene ( $P_{np}$ ).
 4. Determine whether the piercing point is hidden from the light source by any other surface.
 If the point is hidden from the light source (for example $P_2$ ) or if the surface the piercing point is on is being observed from its shadow side, mark on the roster spot the largest allowable plus sign $H_s$.
-If the point in space is visible to the light source (for example $Px$) draw a plus sign with dimension $H_j$ as determined by Equation 1.
+If the point in space is visible to the light source (for example $P_x$) draw a plus sign with dimension $H_j$ as determined by Equation 1.

 $$
 H_j = 1 — Cosine L